alisha0506/nbyula_testing/README.md

 # Readme

-<p><i>My name is Alisha, I'm a final year student pursuing my Bachelor's in Engineering.
+<p><i>My name is Alisha, I'm a final year student pursuing my Bachelor's of Engineering in Computer Science.
 This repository contains Testing Plan and Automated Testing Scripts.
   <h4> You can find the Automation Scripts in the <b><i>"testcases"</i></b> directory.</h4></i><p>

 <hr/>